theBuzzyCoder/dockerised-espocrm/README.md

 Dockerized EspoCRM with ability to run unit-test during development and use build of EspoCRM in production.

+## Cloning this repository

+Explanation of require path configurations are given [here](./webapp/README.md)

 ## Pre-Installation

 ### Ubuntu / Linux